xiaoyaoiii/SOAPTriage/Data/README.md

 # Dataset
+Due to data governance and privacy considerations, we only release **partial examples** of the two constructed datasets.
+These examples are provided to illustrate the data format, field organization, and typical triage-note style, and can be used for rapid understanding and reproducibility of the preprocessing pipeline.
+For access to the full underlying structured sources, please follow the official data access procedures of the corresponding datasets.

 ## 🗂️ MIMIC-IV Dataset
 We primarily conduct our experiments on **MIMIC-IV**, extracting eligible emergency department (ED) visits by integrating **MIMIC-IV**, **MIMIC-IV-ED**, and **MIMIC-IV-Note** to construct a comprehensive triage dataset.
 Using our **Clinical Note Augmentation (CNA)** pipeline, we convert de-identified structured ED records into natural-language triage notes and generate **15,393** clinical triage notes with **ESI labels (1–5)**.
 We split the dataset into **training/validation/test = 8:1:1** while preserving the original label distribution.